2500 ringgit berapa rupiah

 On the other, the exchange rates are often quite competitive.

-In summary, a little research and smart choices can save you a lot.
+A little research and smart choices can save you a lot.

 Looking at this data can give you a sense of the recent past, but remember, it’s not a crystal ball for future rates.